LAST UPDATED: April 2nd, 2022

 3. You work out sloppily

-For example, you lift the weights up and down too fast and this can lead to injuries and reducing the efficiency of the exercise you are doing.
+For example, you lift the weights up and down too fast and this can lead to injuries and reduce the efficiency of the exercise you are doing.

 Lifting weights more slowly is actually more efficient.